Analyzing and Tuning Warm-up of the JVM with Azul Zulu Prime Builds of OpenJDKApril 01, 2023

 -XX:Tier2CompileThreshold=5000behaves the same way as

--XX:FalconCompileThreshold=5000, as Falcon is the Tier 2 compiler in Azul Prime.
+-XX:FalconCompileThreshold=5000, as Falcon is the Tier 2 compiler, or C2, in Azul Prime.
 This means

 -XX:Tier2CompileThresholdworks both for OpenJDK and Azul Prime.

 XX:C1CompileThreshold=100.
 C1, or client compiler, generally uses less memory and compiles methods quicker than C2 but not at a cost.
 Since C2 compiled code is better optimized, it is often worthwhile to use C2 compiled code rather than C1 compiled code, but only where total startup time is not a concern.
 If startup time is a concern and the goal is to get a better warmup time, it is better to run through methods using C1 compilation.
 This is easily achieved by lowering the C1 compile threshold.
 In Azul Prime,